Software pilots for your next big thing.

 Discovery Validation Implementation Release

 The vendor moves on.
 Your team unwinds the mess.
-Your budget is gone, your credibility is damaged, and you're behind on features that actually make money.
+The budget is gone, your credibility is damaged, and you're behind on features that actually make money.

-You've seen this before.
-The ML project that failed in production.
-The cloud rewrite that became 18 months of technical debt.
-The architecture decision from way back that you're still paying for.
+You've probably seen it before.
+The data project that failed in production.
+The rewrite that turned into 18 months of toil.
+The early platform decision that you're still paying for.

 PowerPoint recommendations